-Many of us lost a dear friend yesterday (April 29, 2004) as the final Oldsmobile rolled off the Lansing assembly line.
+Many of us lost a dear friend yesterday (April 29, 2004) as the final and last Oldsmobile rolled off the Lansing assembly line.
 The oldest automotive brand name in US history died at age 106.

 My grandfather owned our family’s first Olds, a 1941 two-door, two-tone with Hydra-Matic transmission.
 Grandpa had lost the use of his left leg after a stroke.
 This new clutchless and “shiftless” auto was just what the doctor ordered.